 It is strongly recommended that a prospective supervisor is contacted before applying via an general call in order to discuss a potential project and inquire about possible financing.
 The likelihood of securing admission through the general call depends on the available resources of the supervisor and PhD programme for which the student applies.

 Admission to a PhD programme of study is contingent upon financing.
 Financing can come from a variety of sources such as public or private research foundations, private companies, EU programmes, etc. These types of funding are often secured through the PhD supervisor.
 Some international PhD students receive financing from their home country, and some PhD students are employed in private companies, most often as part of the Industrial PhD programme.
-Note that GSNS requires PhD students without employment at Aarhus University to demonstrate a minimum monthly income corresponding to two PhD SU scholarships (One PhD SU scholarship equals DKK 6.589 per month before taxes (2023-level)).
+Note that GSNS requires PhD students without employment at Aarhus University to demonstrate a minimum monthly income corresponding to two PhD SU scholarships (One PhD SU scholarship equals DKK 6.820 per month (2024-level, before tax).

 If a student is admitted, it is the responsibility of Aarhus University to ensure that a complete financing plan is in place for the PhD student in connection with admission.
 The plan covers all expenses for the PhD programme: Scholarship/fellowship, tuition fee, running costs, incl. expenses for mobility plans, etc.

 All accepted PhD students must pay tuition (DKK 80,000 per year).
 In most cases, tuition is covered by the PhD financing plan.
 However, if the PhD student is self-financed, for example via international grants or private funding, the PhD student must secure the tuition fee him- or herself.
-Failing to pay tuition in due time will lead to withdrawal from the PhD programme.
+Failing to pay tuition in due time will result in termination of enrolment in the PhD programme.

 Before you start the application you must have all relevant appendices, attachments, addresses for referees, etc. ready, since the entire application must be uploaded in one go.
 A partially completed application cannot be saved and completed later.
 However, the application will stay open for filling out for as long as the browser window is open.